-2015 2014

-R'm R'm

 Cash and cash equivalents of Bunge Senwes are as follows:

 Operating 127 94

 Investing 11 (21)

 Financing (171) (61)

 Net (decrease)/increase in cash and cash equivalents (33) 12

-5.2.2.
-Bunge Senwes International Ltd
+5.2.2 Bunge Senwes International Ltd

 The Group has a 50% interest in Bunge Senwes International Ltd ("BSI").
 BSI is the holding company of entities in Malawi, Mozambique, Zambia and Kenya.
 The core business activity is the trading of agricultural commodities.
-The financial year-end is the same as the Senwes Group financial year-end.
+The financial yearend is the same as the Senwes Group financial year-end.
 The principal place of business of BSI is in Mauritius.
-This investment has been classified as a discontinued operation.
-Please refer to note 10.
+This investment has been classified as a discontinued operation, please refer to note 10.

-The following is the summarised financial information of BSI: 2015 2014
+The following is the summarised financial information of BSI:

+2015 D/m 2014

 R'm R'm

 Statement of financial position of BSI:

 Current assets, excluding cash and cash equivalents 2 158

 Cash and cash equivalents 25 37

 Non-current assets 41 42

 Provisions - (98)

 Other current liabilities (4) (33)

 Non-current liabilities (168) (155)

 Non-controlling interest - 6

 Equity (104) (43)

 50% proportion of the Group's ownership:

 Carrying amount of the investment - -

+A provision was made in the past to fully impair the investment.

 The revenue and profit of BSI are as follows:

 Revenue 27 359

 Cost of sales (48) (363)

 Operating expenses (20) (49)

 Finance costs (15) (11)

 Loss before taxation (56) (64)

 Taxation - -

 Loss after taxation (56) (64)

 Non-controlling interest share in profit or loss 6 10

 Loss after non-controlling interest (50) (54)

-Other comprehensive income:
+Other comprehensive income

 Foreign translation reserve 5 (1)

 Total comprehensive loss (45) (55)

 Group's share of loss for the year - -

 Cash and cash equivalents of BSI are as follows:

 Operating - (5)

 Investing - (37)

 Financing - 50

-Net increase/(decrease) in cash and cash equivalents - 8
+Net increase/ (decrease) in cash and cash equivalents - 8

-A provision was made to fully impair the investment and therefore the lo es of BSI is not recognised as a arofit or loss from

-^{} A provision was made to fully impair the investment and therefore the loss of BSI is not recognised as a profit or loss from joint ventures.
+A provision was made to fully impair the investment and therefore the loss of BSI is not recognised as a profit or loss from joint ventures.
 An increase in the provision for impairment on loan is recognised instead.

-5.2.3.
-Certisure Group
+5.2.3 Certisure Group